Daniel P. Mannix: For and about children

 David K. Stone was an accomplished commercial artist who did the cover illustrations for many science fiction and fantasy books.

+The Healer was turned into a 1979 television movie that aired on The Wonderful World of Disney.
+It was retitled “Shadow of Fear” and starred Ike Eisenmann, Lisa Whelchel, and Joyce Van Patten.

 In his book, The Secret of the Elms, three girls are called to their Grandmother's estate, The Elms, on the outskirts of Philadelphia's fashionable Main Line at the edge of Pennsylvania Dutch Country.
 She is dying and wants to get to know her granddaughters better so she can decide which one she should leave her estate to.
 The grandmother has an aversion to horses because her son, Clinton, was killed in a riding accident.
 Even so, Mary Ellen, the main protagonist rescues a miniature horse at an auction to save it from being slaughtered.
 She calls it Hobbit and eventually is able to wrangle a way to keep it.
 She is helped at key points by the Clinton's ghost and by Clinton's unacknowledged son also called Clinton.
 In the end, with the help of the Clintons (ghost and boy) and colorful Pennsylvania Dutch neighbors, Hobbit and Mary Ellen compete in the carriage event at the Devon Horse Show, a premier Main Line institution, and there are unexpected plot twists regarding inheritance.

 The book received mixed reviews.
 One review called it a mélange of plot twists with stereotyped characters and ghostly elements that overwhelm the story.

 Reviewer, Barbara Hodge Hall, who had previously praised some of Mannix's other books including The Healer wrote that this one was best forgotten.

 On the other hand, another reviewer called it flawed but fast moving and enjoyable In any event, it highlights Mannix's interests and experience and the way he weaves these into his stories.
 For example, there are many references to the Wizard of Oz, a topic of great interest to Mannix as described below; detailed accounts of the young Clinton hunting for small game with his ferret and hawk, also in Mannix's realm of expertise; as well as a great deal of information about the Devon Horse Show, with which the Mannix family has had a strong connection for generations.

 In the 1991 show, for example, Mannix's 11-month-old granddaughter entered in a wicker-basket saddle in the lead class for children under 4 years old.
 She was the youngest entrant.